 - Send or receive, through mail, any file larger than 20MB.

 - Should we discover that a customer is performing bulk mail runs on our shared systems that exceeds the limit communicated in 3.1.4 above, regardless of whether it constitutes SPAM or not, xneelo will deactivate the user’s account.

 - Custom server-side CGI scripts are to be run only by users with the appropriate package types (in xneelo’s case the Web Hosting Basic package or higher).
 No user may run CGI scripts for the benefit of external sites or services.
 The use of system resource limits is intended to prevent runaway CGI scripts on an unattended server.
 Also, processes with large memory footprints or hungry CPU requirements will incur swapping and other slowdowns that cause problems for every site on the server.

 - Interactive Web applications, commonly known as “chat”, are not allowed on xneelo’s shared systems.
-These applications are better placed on dedicated servers.
+These applications are better placed on Manager Servers.